 The gender gap in bank credit access

-The Banco de España’s tasks Abre en ventana nuevainclude producing studies and research on the financial and economic situation.
+The Banco de España’s tasks include producing studies and research on the financial and economic situation.

 Access to credit is of crucial importance for the setting up and survival of small companies and, ultimately, for the economy.
 The Banco de España has recently published a study in which it analyses the existence of possible gender bias in access to credit.
-“The gender gap in bank credit access”Abre en ventana nueva.
+“The gender gap in bank credit access”.

 The study analyses CCR data on loans applied for and granted to more than 80,000 firms set up by a sole proprietor, over a decade.
 It was found that: